 Pôle emploi brings all employment services under a single body, with a single point of contact for registering, counseling, training, placing and paying benefits to jobseekers.

-Since 1st January 2011, unemployment insurance contributions have been collected by the URSSAF.
+Since 1st January 2011, unemployment insurance and AGS contributions due by employers for their employees have been collected by the URSSAF and by the CGSS in the overseas departments on Unédic's behalf.

-The scheme is applicable to all employees of companies covered by the agreement.
+The scheme is applicable to all employees of companies in geographical areas covered by the agreement.

 The amount and duration of benefit payments depend upon the period during which the claimant has contributed to the scheme and total contributions paid.